tomjn/WordPress-The-Right-Way/en/code_style_guide/README.md

 ## Clean Code

 It's important to keep code readable and maintainable.
+This prevents small but critical errors from becoming hidden in your code, while making whole classes of bugs incredibly obvious ( missing closing braces are easy to spot when you indent consistently ).

+While it's best to use the same standard as everybody else, if you're more comfortable using a PSR standard, then use that.
+If you do though, do it consistently.

 ### Indenting